fscorrupt/awesome-stars/README.md

 ## TypeScript

+- [mattermost/focalboard](https://github.com/mattermost/focalboard) - Focalboard is an open source, self-hosted alternative to Trello, Notion, and Asana.
 - [bonukai/MediaTracker](https://github.com/bonukai/MediaTracker) - Self hosted media tracker for movies, tv shows, video games, books and audiobooks
 - [iam4x/bobarr](https://github.com/iam4x/bobarr) - 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.